 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-With low-carb tortillas like I used, this recipe would be good for most low-carb eating plans, or eat with lettuce wraps if you want a version that’s Keto.
-If you’re making this for the South Beach Diet, remember the guidelines recommend meat with less than 10% fat.
-Other low-carb ingredients like cabbage and avocados make these tacos a good choice, but it’s important to use whole wheat or low-carb flour tortillas (and corn tortillas are definitely not recommended.)
-This recipe would be phase 2 or 3 because of the flour tortillas.
+With low-carb tortillas like I used, Shredded Beef Tacos with Spicy Slaw and Avocado would be good for most low-carb eating plans, or eat with lettuce wraps if you want a version that’s Keto.
+Other low-carb ingredients like cabbage and avocados make these tacos a good choice for carb-conscious diets, but for the original South Beach diet it’s important to use whole wheat or low-carb flour tortillas and meat with less than 10% fat.

 Find More Recipes Like This One: